Skip to content

 Wyoming requires all hunters to take a hunter education course.
 You’ll also want to pay close attention to application dates for draw hunts to make sure you don’t miss your opportunity to win a tag for a big game hunt this season.

 With Wyoming’s extreme temperatures and varying terrain, you’ll also want to pack the right gear.
-As a HuntWise subscriber, you have access to discounts on gear from our partners, with the potential to save hundreds on hunting knives, binoculars, calls, clothing, scopes, and more.
+As a HuntWise subscriber, you have access to discounts on gear from our partners, with the potential to save hundreds on things like hunting knives, binoculars, calls, clothing, scopes, and more.

 Use HuntWise for Big Game Wyoming Hunting This Season